I wanted to

 you for writing and sharing your thoughts and concerns.
 I am glad to hear that

-you were not stumbled by my website, but encouraged, even though for just a
+you were not stumbled by my website, but encouraged, even if it was for only a

 You say that you now feel “a mass of great confusion” on account of all the